 Transfers of Personal Data Outside the Cayman Islands

 Personal data that we obtain from you may be transferred to, and stored at, a destination outside of the Cayman Islands, which will be accessible by employees and other persons working on our behalf, located outside of the Cayman Islands, including to certain service providers (including but not limited to technical service providers and electronic data storage providers) who may process the information you give us.
 We will take all steps reasonably necessary to ensure that your information is treated securely and in accordance with this Privacy Notice and the DPL.
-Depending on where the investor is resident, this may mean that we will only generally transfer your personal data to entities (a) that are in countries that have been confirmed by the Cayman Islands Ombudsman (i.e., the Cayman Islands data protection authority), as applicable, to provide an adequate level of protection to personal data; (b) to whom the transfer of such information is made pursuant to a contract that is compliant with the model contracts for the transfer of personal data to third countries from time to time approved by the European Commission or the Cayman Islands Ombudsman; or (c) based on a valid basis for such a transfer under the DPL.
-You can request more information on specific mechanisms which we may use when transferring personal data outside the Cayman Islands and the countries to which such transfer may be made (which may include, but are not limited to, the United States and countries in the EEA) by using the contact information in Section 14 below.
+Depending on where the investor is resident, this may mean that we will only generally transfer your personal data to entities (a) that are in countries that have been confirmed by the Cayman Islands Ombudsman (i.e., the Cayman Islands data protection authority), as applicable, to provide an adequate level of protection to personal data; (b) to whom the transfer of such information is made pursuant to a contract that is compliant with the model contracts for the transfer of personal data to third countries from time to time approved by the UK Government, the European Commission or the Cayman Islands Ombudsman; or (c) based on a valid basis for such a transfer under the DPL.
+You can request more information on specific mechanisms which we may use when transferring personal data outside the Cayman Islands and the countries to which such transfer may be made (which may include, but are not limited to, the United States, the UK and countries in the EEA) by using the contact information in Section 14 below.

 12. ADDITIONAL INFORMATION FOR CALIFORNIA RESIDENTS